Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

 \begin{prop} In the exchange matrix $\epsilon$ of the amalgamated seed, any entry involving elements of $L$ is an integer. \end{prop} \begin{proof} The only possible non-integer entry of $\epsilon$ always comes from entries $\pm C_{\alpha\beta}/2$ of the exchange matrices of the seeds for individual letters.
 Notice that if $0<i<n_\alpha$, then $\binom{\alpha}{i}$ is a gap between two appearances of $\pm \alpha$.
 Thus any entry of $\epsilon$ involving $\binom{\alpha}{i}$ will have contributions from the both ends of this gap, which will always have the same absolute value with denominator 2 according to the construction.
 Therefore any entry of $\epsilon$ involving $\binom{\alpha}{i}$ has to be an integer. \end{proof}

-\begin{rmk} By now it should be clear that vertices of the amalgamated seed are in bijection with strings in the corresponding string diagram, under which the frozen vertices are in bijection with the open strings. \end{rmk}
+By now it should be clear that vertices of the amalgamated seed are in bijection with strings in the corresponding string diagram.
+Since the defrosted set of vertices $L$ are by definition the set of closed strings, it follows that the frozen vertices in the amalgamated seed are in bijection with the open strings.

-\begin{rmk} The seed data obtained from our amalgamation construction differs from the seed constructed by Berenstein, Fomin, and Zelevinsky in \cite{BFZ} by a minus sign.
-This is okay since the cluster $\mathcal{A}$-mutation formula is invariant under $\epsilon_{ab}\rightarrow -\epsilon_{ab}$, and hence Fomin and Zelevinsky’s upper cluster algebra structure on $\mathbb{C}[G_{sc}^{u,v}]$ is still applicable to our story. \end{rmk}

-Now we have the complete set of data for the amalgamated seed $(K, K_0, \epsilon,d)$, which by an abuse of notation we will also denote as $\vec{i}$.
+From this amalgamation procdure we obtain the amalgamated seed $(K, K_0, \epsilon,d)$, which by an abuse of notation we will also denote as $\vec{i}$.
 Recall that amalgamation can also be lifted to the seed torus level, and hence we have maps

 Our next goal is to find maps to complete the following commutative diagram.